hueitan/javascript-sdk-design/README.md

 ## Introduction

 This guide gives you an introduction to developing a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers.
-Those who developed on non-browsers (hardware, embedded, Node.js) are not the target audiences but would be considered in the future.
+There is only one sentence to describe it, the SDK is the connection bridge between user and the browser machine.

-I'm here to gather and note down the knowledge of my personal experiences. **JavaScript-SDK-Design** is not just about SDK, it's the connection between user and browser machine.
-The more native we write, the more we think about the design and performance between platforms and browsers.
+For those who developed on non-browsers (hardware, embedded, Node.js) are not the target audiences but would be considered in the future.

-Feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or you can drop me suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues).
+If you see anything that can be improved, feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or simply drop the suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues) and, I owe you a beer :beers:

 <p align="right">
 <i>READ IT</i>